CivicActions/guidebook/docs/070-project-management/pm-unanet-tasks.md

 - Requesting - user is still editing the request
 - Preapproving - user has submitted the request (remains in this status until the final manager has approved)
-- Preapproved - All approvals have been given for the request, which now becomes a report (in the "In use" status and will need to be submitted)
+- Preapproved - all approvals given for the request, which now becomes a report (in the "In use" status and will need to be submitted)
 - Denied - the expense request has been denied

 ### Reports